 “We’re excited about the future too!
 Many of our existing stores will be redesigned with a more contemporary look, reflecting newer trends.
 With so many possibilities on the horizon, one thing is for certain; the same high-quality work and passion will stay true as old relationships grow and new ones are forged.
 Over many years of business, we’ve realized one absolute truth; life needs art.” -Kyle Zimdar

-If your framing isn’t exactly what you imagined, contact us within 30 days of pickup and we’ll make all the necessary adjustments to guarantee you’re 100% satisfied.
+If your framing isn’t exactly what you imagined, contact us and we’ll make all the necessary adjustments to guarantee you’re 100% satisfied.

 We promise to: